 Stepping in and intervening when it comes to someone we know has a problem is never an easy thing to do.
 We love these people, and we do not want to hurt them, but we love them enough to know they are hurting themselves, and perhaps at a deadly rate.
 In such extreme cases, professional intervention is recommended.
 When it comes to simply trying to help someone you love, keep these tips in mind:

-Our alcohol detox program offers a safe and comfortable environment for individuals suffering from alcohol dependency to recover in a tranquil, drug-free setting.
+Our alcohol rehab program offers a safe and comfortable environment for individuals suffering from alcohol dependency to recover in a tranquil, drug-free setting.
 Alcohol detoxification is the essential first step, a supervised period with zero alcohol intake for effective treatment and management of alcohol addiction.
 Our clinicians and staff members are on duty 24/7 to support our clients through the recovery process.
 In addition to care for alcohol withdrawal symptoms, our clients are also given the opportunity to support one another and receive education and counseling about their addiction problem and its effective treatment.
 One of the benefits of The Haven Detox is the individualized care and recovery plan we provide to encourage the adjustment to sustained sobriety.

 The Haven’s clients begin alcohol detox treatment with an intake process to help the clinical team better understand the needs of the individual.
 A medical, drug and alcohol history will be taken, as well as an assessment of current physical well-being.
 Clinicians on staff have experience working with alcohol dependency and have acquired skills crucial to understanding where our clients stand in terms of symptoms of withdrawal.